 Sean Rad, Sarah Kate Ellis, Nick Adams, and Zackary Drucker (Social Impact) – Sean Rad is the founder and chairman of Tinder.
 Sarah Kate Ellis is the president and CEO of GLAAD, the world’s leading LGBTQ media advocacy organization.
 Nick Adams is the director of GLAAD’s Transgender Media Program.
 Zackary Drucker is an independent artist, activist, and producer of the TV series Transparent.

 Vivek Ranadivé (Sports Track) – Entrepreneur, technology visionary, The New York Times best-selling author and philanthropist, Ranadivé is recognized for his outside-the-box thinking.
 He is the owner and chairman of the NBA’s Sacramento Kings.

 Rachael Ray (Music Influencers Track) – Television host, best-selling author and Austin enthusiast, Rachael Ray, has hosted two annual Feedback food and music events in Austin during SXSW for the last 9 years which have played host to the likes of The Districts, J. Roddy Walston & The Business, Shovels & Rope, JEFF The Brotherhood, Blondie, Raekwon, and over 150 others.

-Will Roper interviewed by Nick Thompson (Government Track) – Will Roper, Director of the Pentagon’s Strategic Capabilities Office (SCO), will be interviewed by Nicholas Thompson, Editor of newyorker.com.
+Will Roper interviewed by Nick Thompson (Government Track) – Will Roper, the Director of the Pentagon’s Strategic Capabilities Office (SCO), was recently featured on the 60 Minutes segment “The Coming Swarm,” which addressed autonomous drones.”
+He will be interviewed by Nicholas Thompson, Editor of newyorker.com.